-Lukashenko inaugurated as Belarus President as protests continue unabated
+Lukashenko's surprise inauguration is a 'thieves' meeting,' Belarus opposition says

 Minsk (CNN)Embattled Belarusian leader Alexander Lukashenko has been inaugurated as President, state media reported, as protests continue over his hotly-disputed election win.

-The country's state press service released images of the unannounced ceremony, which took place in the capital, Minsk.
+The country's state press service released images of the unannounced ceremony, which took place in the capital, Minsk, on Wednesday.

+The embattled Belarusian president assumed office during a ceremony at Minsk's Palace of Independence.
 No prior notice was given of the event, which took local journalists and opposition activists by surprise.

+Opposition politicians described the ceremony as a "thieves' meeting" and a "farce."

+"The United States cannot consider Alyaksandr Lukashenka (Alexander Lukashenko) the legitimately elected leader of Belarus," a US State Department spokesperson said in a statement to CNN.

+"The elections August 9 were neither free nor fair.
+The announced results were fraudulent and did not convey legitimacy."

-Lukashenko was declared the landslide winner of the vote in August, but opposition figures have publicly accused him of rigging the poll, and have since disappeared from the country.
+Lukashenko was declared the landslide winner of the vote in August, but critics have publicly accused him of rigging the poll, and have since disappeared from the country.

 Tens of thousands of protesters have also taken to the streets in mass demonstrations across Belarus for weeks.

+Another opposition politician, Pavel Latushko, accused Lukashenko of holding a "special operation on self-inauguration."

+"Under the protection of riot police, in the atmosphere of secrecy, in a narrow circle of hastily brought officials.
+Where are the jubilant citizens?
+Where are the diplomatic corps?
+To be honest, it looks more like a thieves' meeting for the coronation of another thief-in-law," Latushko wrote on social media.

-Lukashenko, who has been in power since 1994, assumed the office for his sixth consecutive term on Wednesday after taking an oath, state press service Belta reported.
+Lukashenko, who has been in power since 1994, assumed the office for his sixth consecutive term after taking an oath, state press service Belta reported.

 "Assuming the office of the President of the Republic of Belarus, I solemnly swear to faithfully serve the people of the Republic of Belarus, respect and protect the rights and freedoms of man and citizen, observe and protect the Constitution of the Republic of Belarus, sacred and conscientiously fulfil the high duties entrusted to me," the oath read.

-The ceremony took place in the Palace of Independence and several hundred people were invited, according to the press service.
+Several hundred people were invited to Wednesday's ceremony, according to the press service.

 Belta said that senior officials, deputies of the House of Representatives, heads of state bodies, scientists, culture and sports figures were invited.